The Beginning Governmental Response

 THE UFO Encyclopedia Grudge article sources

-Lecture 7: The Shifting to the Debunking Mode and the Robertson Panel Agenda
+The Shifting to the Debunking Mode and Robertson Panel Policy

 In March 1952 this project was further upgraded and renamed formally as the Aerial Phenomena Group with “Project Blue Book” its newly assigned codename.